Mail

 LLM Processing

-The Mail app can optionally use large language models to process emails and offer assistance features like thread summaries, smart replies and event agendas.
+The Mail app can optionally use large language models to process emails and offer assistance features like thread summaries, smart replies, event agendas and follow-up reminders.

 Note